Robotics-Club-IIT-BHU/Robotics-Camp-2024/README.md

 ### Week 2: URDF / CAD 🏗️

+- Defining the Robot: Movement and Computation.
+- Building the blueprint using URDF
+- Introduction to CAD using Fusion 360
-- Introduction to URDF file format and Fusion360.
+- Converting the CAD model to URDF
-- Designing a bot with joints and converting it to URDF.
-- Launching designs using RViz and Gazebo.

 ### Week 3: Controls and Dynamics ⚙️